Across the US with a dog and an EV

 Excluding our stops with friends and family, the trip involved 10 driving days.
 About an hour and a half was spent charging each day on average - far less than we spent sightseeing, or taking other essential breaks for food and comfort.
 With the exception of one day when our trip was interrupted by wildfire, closing the interstate, charging was never a major challenge, and in the Eastern states even planning ahead was not always necessary given the higher density of chargers.

-It was certainly easier with a selection of apps for charging support, although many charging providers do have simple credit card payment facilities on their machines, and the app merely adds convenience - alerting you when the charge is complete, providing more data on the charge session etc. It might have helped if we were confident that buying and using a 14-50 socket adapter for out mobile charger would work safely: with such an adapter we might have been able to avoid turning back in the face of wildfire (as there were 14-50 hookups in Buffalo, WY, but not even a J1772 charger).
+It was certainly easier with a selection of apps for charging support, although many charging providers do have simple credit card payment facilities on their machines, and the app merely adds convenience - alerting you when the charge is complete, providing more data on the charge session etc. It might have helped if we were confident that buying and using a 14-50 socket adapter for our mobile charger would work safely: with such an adapter we might have been able to avoid turning back in the face of wildfire (as there were 14-50 hookups in Buffalo, WY, but not even a J1772 charger).
 We did run into damaged or dysfunctional chargers, but there were always enough working chargers at the same location.
 We only once had to wait for a fast charger to become available.

 We also clearly managed to travel with a dog, but on balance, finding really dog-friendly accommodation was harder than finding convenient chargers en-route.
 In particular this extra limitation made the EVhotels app much less useful than it would have otherwise been.
 That app isn't bad for finding hotels with chargers, but not necessarily reliable for ensuring appropriate or functioning chargers.
 Many hotels have Tesla chargers, not CCS or even J1772, and most Tesla chargers remain unusable, even had we obtained an adapter.
 The software has yet to be upgraded for Hyundai EVs so it's not even clear whether we could use the so called 'magic dock' Superchargers that have a CCS connection, still less regular Tesla chargers.
 And of course, we'd rather not support Musk in any way given his authoritarian politics.

 Booking.com was more helpful for finding pet-friendly accommodation, but was very poor at identifying whether and what the hotels' policies were in that respect.
-Our worst experience was at the Hyatt in Atlanta, where we turned up to find not only an excessive charge, but also a weight limit, neither of which were made clear when they accepted a booking through Booking.com.
+Our worst experience was at the Hyatt in Albany, where we turned up to find not only an excessive charge, but also a weight limit, neither of which were made clear when they accepted a booking through Booking.com.
 Unspecified charges were commonplace, requiring additional research which wasn't always easy or convenient.

 And what of our choice of vehicle?
 We were well satisfied with performance and range, and with the adaptability and luggage capacity of the Ioniq 5.
 Overall it's proving good value for money.
 But the 'infotainment' system is clunky, and the navigation system almost unusable.
 We eventually found the way to change settings, but none of the filters were switched on, even though the system consistently selected sub-optimal routes, several times even suggesting that there was no possible route without additional charging, even when that was definitively incorrect.
 And connecting a phone to use Google or Apple maps is unnecessarily fiddly, requiring a hard cable, and often a reset, rather than functioning through the Bluetooth link that handles audio from the phone.
 However, some reviews suggest that the Ioniq's infotainment system is better than average ... so we'll reserve judgement.